Table of Content

 - For flare-ups, always keep medication on hand.
 The sooner you start taking it, the sooner the symptoms will be under control.

-- Consume a heart-healthy diet that is rich in fruits, vegetables, whole grains, low-fat dairy products, and plant proteins (like beans and nuts). eat less processed food (like white bread, cakes, and candy).
+- Consume a heart-healthy diet rich in fruits, vegetables, whole grains, low-fat dairy products, and plant proteins (like beans and nuts).
+Eat less processed food (like white bread, cakes, and candy).

 - Exercise frequently.